hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 * Fixed an issue where individually delayed local scripts would not get correctly rewritten to load from the CDN.
 * Fixed an issue where lazy loading would run into an error if no px or % was specified with the threshold value.
 * Fixed an issue with buffer validation that was conflicting with certain caching setups.
-* Fixed an issue where existing font preconnect and prefetch tags were not being being detected properly when using Local Fonts.
+* Fixed an issue where existing font preconnect and prefetch tags were not being detected properly when using Local Fonts.
 * Fixed an error related to cookie constants when running MU Mode in certain environments.
 * Fixed multiple AMP validation errors and added additional checks to prevent certain functions from running on AMP URLs.
 * Minor adjustment to CDN rewrite regex pattern to work with encoded quotation characters.